roberts-sandbox/test-israt2/_posts/2013-09-24-geeking-out-youtube-download-with-youtube-dl.md

 comments: false
 categories: Blogging
 ---

-I bumped in to this utility when I updated my Homebrew formulas and found it's super easy to download YouTube videos without the help of any thirdpary browser plugins or website
+I bumped in to this utility when I updated my Homebrew formulas and found it's super easy to download YouTube videos without the help of any thirdparty browser plugins or website

 This work in Windows, Linux and Mac; or in other words wherever you can run Python.
 You can [download it from Github for your platform](http://rg3.github.io/youtube-dl/).
 I go for Homebrew way with my Mac.